kjpye/Raku-Geo-Geometry/README.md

 Geo::Geometry
 =============

-A series of classes for storing geographic data
+A series of classes for storing geographic data.

+This module is based on chapters 8 and 9 of the Open Geospatial Consortium's *OpenGISⓇ Implemantation Standard for Geographic Information - Simple Feature Access - part 1: Common architecture*.
+This can be obtained from [https://www.ogc.org/standards/sfa](https://www.ogc.org/standards/sfa).

 Generic Methods
 ===============